Next Campus deadline: Monday, March 11, 2024, noon

 - Official copies of all college transcripts

-- Three letters of recommendation from faculty members
+- Three letters of recommendation from faculty members (use this form)

-- Artist’s Statement (for MFA candidates only)
+- Creative portfolio (for MFA candidates only)

-- Financial Aid Data Sheet (if nominated)
+- Financial Aid Data Sheet (if nominated by UC Berkeley)

-- Certification of Eligibility Form (if nominated)
+- Certification of Eligibility Form (if nominated by UC Berkeley)

 For more information about this opportunity, visit the Beinecke Scholarship website.